Nikon D5300 versus Canon 200D

 - More heavily discounted: Has been available for much longer (launched in October 2013).

 - Better moiré control: Has an anti-alias filter to avoid artificial patterns to appear in images.

 - Fewer buttons to press: Has a touchscreen to facilitate handling and shooting adjustments.

 - More affordable: Was introduced into a lower priced category (31 percent cheaper at launch).

 - More modern: Reflects 3 years and 8 months of technical progress since the D5300 launch.

 If the count of individual advantages (bullet points above) is taken as a guide, the D5300 comes out slightly ahead of the 200D (5 : 4 points).
-However, the pertinence of the various camera strengths will differ across photographers, so that you might want to weigh individual camera traits according to their importance for your own imaging needs.
+However, the relevance of individual strengths will vary across photographers, so that you might want to apply your own weighing scheme to the summary points.

-In any case, while the comparison of technical specifications can provide a useful overview of the capabilities of different cameras, it remains partial and cannot reveal, for example, the handling experience and imaging performance when actually working with the D5300 or the 200D.
-At times, user reviews, such as those published at amazon, address these issues in a useful manner, but such feedback is on many occasions incomplete, inconsistent, and unreliable.
-This is why expert reviews are important.
-The adjacent table relays the overall verdicts of several of the most popular camera review sites.
+In any case, while the comparison of technical specifications can provide a useful overview of the capabilities of different cameras, it remains incomplete and does no justice, for example, to the way the D5300 or the 200D handle or perform in practice.
+User reviews, such as those found at amazon, can sometimes inform about these issues, but such feedback is often incomplete, inconsistent, and biased.
+This is where reviews by experts come in.
+The table below summarizes the assessments of some of the best known camera review sites.
 The detailed reviews can be accessed, respectively, on the websites of cameralabs.com, dpreview.com, ephotozine.com, imaging-resource.com, and photographyblog.com.